swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 are represented in GUIs.
 Directories are just listings of files.
 They can contain other files or directories.

-Whenever you start up a terminal, you will start in a special directory called the *home* directory.
+Whenever you start up a terminal, it will start your shell in a special directory called the *home* directory.
 Every user has their own home directory where they have full access to do whatever they want.
-In this case, the `pwd` command tells us that we are in the `/home/swc` directory.
-This is the home directory for the `swc` user.
-That is our user name.
+This is more relevant on multi-user machines used for research ("back in the day" all UNIX-like computers were multi-users).
+Users can normally only read and write files in their home directory--this gives them privacy from other users.

+* On Linux your home directory is usually `/home/<your_username>`
+* On Mac OSX the home directory is usually `/Users/<your_username>`
+* On Windows the situation is a little more complicated: The closest thing Windows has natively to a home directory is `/C/Documents and Settings/<your_username>`, but if you run a bash shell with Git Bash it also sets up a UNIX-like home directory for you.
+The exact location of this varies, but it is typically something like `/C/Program Files/Git/home/<your_username>`

 You can always find out your user name by entering the command `whoami`.

 ## File Types